Rock-The-CasBAH/AG-AISOFTDEV/README.md

 This repository is primarily used in a facilitated training environment.
 When proposing improvements:

 1. Fork the repository or create a feature branch (if you have write access).
-2. Install dependencies and run `pytest tests` plus any affected async or integration suites.
+2. Install dependencies and run `pytest tests` plus any affected integration suites.
+3. Run `pre-commit run --all-files` to ensure code style compliance.
-3. Submit a pull request describing the change and how it supports the curriculum.
+4. Submit a pull request describing the change and how it supports the curriculum.

 For classroom delivery, instructors typically: